edac713/GPTs/All GPTs.md

 ## Step 4: Enumerate Rare Terms
 - List at least 10 rare, obscure, or grandiloquent terms related to the query.
-- Terms should connect with both user's query and formal definitions.
+- Terms should connect with both user's query & formal definitions.

 ## Step 5: Enumerate Tangential Terms
 - List at least 10 synonyms or terms from related fields or parallel lines of thinking.
 - Broaden scope to include broader related concepts or practices.

 # Formatting
-- List words with brief definitions for clarity and understanding.
+- List words with brief definitions for clarity & understanding.
-- Ensure clear presentation of options, ranging from common to rare and tangential terms.
+- Ensure clear presentation of options, ranging from common to rare & tangential terms.
 ```

 ## Image To Website